 Here are the main benefits of a WMS built on Novacura Flow software:

-• Reduced costs: Novacura Flow allows you to develop your operational applications without extensive and costly third-party software support.
+• Reduced Costs: Novacura Flow enables the development of operational applications without extensive and costly third-party software support.

-• Reduced information acquisition time: reducing the time and effort required to collect and process inventory and customer order data.
+• Reduced Information Acquisition Time: Reduce the time and effort required to collect and process inventory and customer order data.

-• Optimized space utilization: updating information for warehouse workers on where to put products in each location based on known dimensions
+• Optimized Space Utilization: Update information for warehouse workers on where to put products in each location based on known dimensions, optimizing space utilization.

-• Increased labour productivity: increase labour productivity by directing the warehouse worker’s tasks and scheduling work time accordingly.
+• Increased Labor Productivity: Boost labor productivity by directing warehouse workers’ tasks and scheduling work time accordingly.

-• Minimized warehouse losses: reduced inventory discrepancies and better control over warehouse demand.
+• Minimized Warehouse Losses: Reduce inventory discrepancies and gain better control over warehouse demand, minimizing losses.

-• Integration with ERP: Novacura Flow helps to integrate all internal systems with ERP based on APIs and IoT connectors for machines to retrieve more operational data from the shop floor once the warehouse is connected to the manufacturing plant.
+• Integration with ERP: Novacura Flow facilitates the integration of all internal systems with ERP based on APIs and IoT connectors for machines to retrieve more operational data from the shop floor once the warehouse is connected to the manufacturing plant.

 Summary

-Novacura Flow characterizes significant features for WMS recognized by Gartner.
-Gartner says what WMS system features matter and Novacura Flow-based WMS capabilities fit into Gartner’s Magic Quadrant concept, which is an analytical technique that classifies the best-fit WMS software for business requirements.
+Novacura Flow encompasses significant features for Warehouse Management Systems (WMS), as recognized by Gartner.
+Gartner acknowledges the importance of specific features in WMS systems, and Novacura Flow-based WMS capabilities align with Gartner’s Magic Quadrant concept.
+This concept is an analytical technique that categorizes the best-fit WMS software for business requirements.

 Customer case